Best Baby Carrier for Hiking

 You might look a bit silly carrying your child around the front yard, but better to be comfortable now before heading out.

-Practice removing an empty carrier by unbuckling the hip belt and loosening the shoulder straps.
+- Practice removing an empty carrier by unbuckling the hip belt and loosening the shoulder straps.
 Then grab the top handle again and try to bring the carrier in front of you.
-Activate the kickstand and safely put the carrier on the ground.
-You can now get your child out of the carrier.

 This will always be easier if you have a partner there to help you, but you should build some confidence doing it your self regardless.